onyb/reobject/README.md

 If your Python code is starting to look like a Christmas tree (damn you indents!), and you care about testability, ReObject can help you!
 It provides a mixin which your classes can inherit and assume the ability to track and query its objects at runtime!

 Code written using ReObject, is significantly easier to maintain and reason about.
 It encourages you to encapsulate related logic in classes, just like database models.
-To get a quick introduction to the library, read the Examples section.
+To get a quick introduction to the library, read the Example section below.

 **Warning:** This is an alpha software, and the API is subject to change without notice.

-### Examples
+### Example

+Inherit from the `Model` class.
 ```py3
 from reobject.model import Model